gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 piece by piece; not worth aiming for 100%.

-**On `ty` specifically.** Carl mentioned that `ty` is migrating its generics solver to use constraint sets for all expressions, not just callables and explicit generics.
-The next step, reifying constraint sets into user-facing types, has not been taken; that is the same question Doug Creager left open earlier in the day.
+**On `ty` specifically.** Carl mentioned that `ty` is migrating its generics solver to use constraint sets for all expressions, beyond callables and explicit generics.
+Astral has not taken the next step, reifying constraint sets into user-facing types; that is the same question Doug Creager left open earlier in the day.

 ## Wrapping Up